COVID-19 news and updates

 Given the circumstances of the current climate, we are delighted to advise that this year we have received a large and very strong number of applicants and schools who are keen to continue to recruit gap participants.
 As ever, we are determined to maintain the quality of our gap assistants while seeking to meet school requirements and acknowledge applicant preferences such as a student year level and school location.

 We will continue to update this page with news regarding COVID-19.

 We have introduced a refund clause into our gap programme participant agreement should you be unable to travel within a designated timeframe ahead of your gap placement.
 This clause entitles you to a 70% refund of your placement fees should you be unable to travel within 60 days for your intended commencement date.

 We fully appreciate that the COVID-19 pandemic has potentially placed financial strain on a number of families.
 In light of this, we’ve teamed up with Skye Finance who can potentially provide you with flexible payment options for your gap year placement with 0% interest repayments.
 Please contact our office should you require additional information regarding this flexible payment arrangement.
 NB.
 This is available to Australian residents only.

-As you may be aware, Australians currently require a travel exemption from the Home Affairs Department to leave Australia.
-This exemption is a requirement for departures up until 17 December 2020.
 In recent months, Letz Live has seen two dozen exemption approvals for participants to travel for work to the UK to begin their role within a school for their August/September intake.
 These results are very encouraging and we continue to watch, with great interest, the decisions made by the Federal Government.
 You can find further information about exemptions online here.

 New Zealand Travellers